Newly leaked dossier on Trump circulated in DC for months

 The Wall Street Journal on Wednesday identified the dossier's author as Christopher Steele, a director of London-based Orbis Business Intelligence Ltd., whom the Journal said declined repeated requests for interviews through an intermediary.
 Another Orbis director told the Journal he wouldn't "confirm or deny" that Orbis had produced the report.

 Efforts to reach him by The Associated Press were not immediately successful.
 There was no answer after hours at Orbis Business Intelligence, at a five-story stone building across from London's Lower Grosvenor Gardens, about two blocks from Buckingham Palace.
-There was no listed number for Steele's address in Wokingham, a residential suburb of London.
+There was no listed number for Steele's address in Wokingham, about 30 miles west of London.

 CNN reported Tuesday night that Trump had been briefed in a classified setting about a summary of the investigator's findings.